‘Real Housewives Of Dallas’ Season 2 Return — Bravo Show Renewed With A Catch

 A photo posted by LeeAnne Locken (@leeannelocken) on

 Season 2 almost didn’t happen according to a report from All About The Tea.
 They claim to have the inside scoop on the RHOD Season 2 renewal and it doesn’t sound so great for the reality cast.
-According to their source, the Bravo non-hit was up on the chopping block but in a “last ditch effort” a producer pitched the idea to Bravo to go ahead and film and even air the season but the cast would not get paid for it.
+According to their source, the Bravo non-hit was up on the chopping block but in a “last ditch effort,” a producer pitched the idea to Bravo to go ahead and film and even air the season but the cast would not get paid for it.

 Instead, Bravo will pay for Real Housewives of Dallas cast trips and also for event rentals so they could have their get together while being filmed.
 There is even talk that the RHOD cast will be paid to show up for the reunion show episodes but not for Season 2 itself.